ErrorCodeArnab/Console-based-Studen-Management-System/README.md

 # Student_Management_System

-This is a basic Student Management System using Python.
+This is a basic Student Management System.

+I made this using of Python and it is a console based application.

 Basic Data Structure is used in this project.